junxit/us-congress-bills-109/metadata.md

 - 2006-05-09 — Mr. Renzi moved to suspend the rules and pass the bill.
 - 2006-05-09 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H2196)
 - 2006-05-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H2196)
+- 2006-05-10 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.
+- 2006-09-30 — Passed Senate without amendment by Unanimous Consent.
+- 2006-09-30 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2006-09-30 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent. (consideration: CR 9/29/2006 S10793)
+- 2006-09-30 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent.(consideration: CR 9/29/2006 S10793)
+- 2006-10-02 — Message on Senate action sent to the House.
+- 2006-10-06 — Presented to President.
+- 2006-10-06 — Presented to President.
+- 2006-10-16 — Became Public Law No: 109-357.
+- 2006-10-16 — Became Public Law No: 109-357.
+- 2006-10-16 — Signed by President.
+- 2006-10-16 — Signed by President.